xiidea/ezRbac/README.md

 1. Put **ezRbac** in the **third_party** Directory of your application

-2. Run the sqls in schema directory or create three tables in your database manually.
+2. Run the SQL in schema directory or create three tables in your database manually.

 3. Set <code>$config['enable_hooks'] = TRUE;</code> at **./application/config/config.php**